 Sadly this is the EverQuest that used to be or at least aspired to be.
-History and lore was created that included and involved the players.
+History and lore were created that included and involved the players.
 No longer.
-Now the history of Norrath is released in text like snippets every month.
+Now the history of Norrath is released in text-like snippets every month.
 A few NPC’s are shuffled around and planted in zones and given the same text.
 There are no live events as there used to be in the past (Bloody Kithicor).
-No longer do the gods themselves visit Norrath as they were ought to do.
-Now you must purchase an expansion and pay for that priviledge (Planes of Power).
-Even the much touted quest script that introduced the Legacy of Ykesha expansion that had frogloks becoming self aware and running from Guk to take over Grobb has not been used since.
+No longer do the gods themselves visit Norrath as they ought to do.
+Now you must purchase an expansion and pay for that privilege (Planes of Power).
+Even the much-touted quest script that introduced the Legacy of Ykesha expansion that had Frogloks becoming self-aware and running from Guk to take over Grobb has not been used since.
 Even then player interaction was nil.

 Much of what was described in this article is now gone.
 The sister program to the volunteer EverQuest Guide Program called the Quest Troupe was dissolved.
 The Quest Masters are no more, either fired or transferred to other departments.
 GM’s no longer have time or the inclination to run quests and events.
 SOE thinks that players do not care about the kind of Norrath as described below.

 I would like to see Brad, Jeff and others on the Sigil team recommit to the vision that is expressed below.
 Or perhaps come up with a new more expansive vision of what their world will be like.

 Check your reality at the door, this is Dreamland, and you’re in their world now.
 They are the Quest Masters of EverQuest, and like the mythical Norns, these three weave the history of Norrath-past, present, and future.